 If you're concerned that connecting your phone to your Quest 2 gives Meta access to all your data, rest assured that this isn't the case.
-This Oculus Support page explains that the Quest 2 does store a notification's content, title, date and time, app name, and app icon.
+This Meta Support page explains that the Quest 2 does store a notification's content, title, date and time, app name, and app icon.
 But that data is only stored on the headset temporarily and is "automatically deleted once you turn off or restart your headset at the end of a session."

 The only data Meta collects, according to its statement, is "how many users have turned on the phone notifications feature and where users prefer to see their phone notifications in VR."

 Step away from your phone (but not too far)